maqni/maqni.github.io/README.md

 # maqni.github.io
-Markus Riedel – a small e-visiting card
+Markus Riedel – a small e-visiting card.
+The files and html/css codes for my personal website.